 Tip: Kristen recommends selecting a special “wedding only” perfume – one that you don’t previously own.
 Only wear it again on special occasions, like your anniversary, and the scent will be nostalgic and always remind you of your wedding day!

 Following the ceremony, we will capture your family photos.
 A few months prior to your wedding, you will receive an email asking to fill out the “Wedding Worksheet”.
 It’s a bit of a long worksheet, but it’s so important to us developing a formal timeline for your day.
 There’s a family section where you will give us the names of your family members, and then we will put those in to a list that works efficiently for us.
 We are very systematic in how we organize these shots – so if you have any unique family dynamics, please let us know so we can adjust accordingly!

-Our family shots usually consist of just the immediate family – grandparents, (step)parents, and siblings (and their spouses/children if applicable) I can no longer download pictures from whatsapp.
+Our family shots usually consist of just the immediate family – grandparents, (step)parents, and siblings (and their spouses/children if applicable).
 We do not usually include large extended families (aunts, uncles and cousins) unless requested.
 Each grouping will take approximately 2 minutes to set up and shoot, so keep that in mind!
 We’re usually limited to about 20 minutes for these photos, which would be about 10 groupings.
 Extended family shots can take 5-7 minutes to complete one alone, which is why we don’t include them unless we’re asked.

 For any non-priority shots (like a grouping of sorority sisters, cousins, etc), you can note those on the worksheet.
 We will typically do those during the reception so we don’t lose time for the main family shots.